esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/conclusion.md

 - "FAIRification practices are about documentation, metadata, file formats, access to data, persistent identifiers, and data licenses."
 - "The FAIR principles provide clear handles on data management in the movement towards open and sustainable science."
-- "FAIR brings all the stakeholders together."
+- "The FAIR principles promote maximum use of research data, involving all the stakeholders from data producers to funding agencies."
 ---

 ## FAIRification practices and FAIR principles